 Professor Sundar Singh was born in 1894 in Gujranwala, Punjab.
-He was the son of the Wazir of Neemrana and worked in the family owned steel, flour and rice mill businesses.
+He was the son of the Wazir of Neemrana and worked in the family-owned steel, chalk, flour, and rice mill businesses.

 He became one of the first people of South Asian heritage to graduate from the University of Sheffield in 1928 and also one of the first to be admitted to the Institution of Mechanical Engineers.

-Sundar Singh’s peers included the civil engineer Teja Singh Malik who graduated from London in 1917 and was the only prominent Indian engineer that helped to design Delhi following the historic proclamation of King George V and Queen Mary to shift the capital of India to Delhi at the grand Delhi Durbar event of 1911.
+Sundar Singh’s peers included the civil engineer Teja Singh Malik, who graduated from the University of London in 1917 and was the only prominent Indian engineer involved in designing New Delhi following the historic proclamation of King George V and Queen Mary at the Delhi Durbar of 1911.

-After graduating, he returned to British India to become an education pioneer and set up various Engineering institutions in Punjab and Gujarat including the Lukhdhirji Engineering College on the request of H.H.
-Maharaja Shri Sir Lukhdhirji Waghji Sahib of Morvi in 1951.
+After graduating, Professor Sundar Singh returned to British India, where he became a leading figure in technical education.
+His passion for improving society through education led him to establish various engineering institutions across Punjab and Gujarat including the Lukhdhirji Engineering College in 1951, established at the request of H.H.
+Maharaja Shri Sir Lukhdhirji Waghji Sahib of Morvi.

 Professor Sundar Singh devoted his life to improving the welfare and advancement of society through technical education and knowledge.

-In the same spirit the work of the foundation is very much dedicated to supporting the most disadvantaged communities in India and across the world to ensure that our current and future generations have equal opportunities to live with dignity and respect.
+In the same spirit, the work of the foundation is very much dedicated to supporting the most disadvantaged communities in India and across the world, ensuring that current and future generations have equal opportunities to live with dignity and respect.